The Groundwork Program:

 Groundwork is open to all Texas Tech Master's, Doctoral, and Post-Doctoral students who submit an application and are accepted to participate.
 A teaching appointment is NOT required and students graduating in December 2017 are eligible to participate.
 Past Groundwork participants and current and former TEACH Program Fellows are ineligible.
 Groundwork will be limited to 40 participants.

-Applications for the next Groundwork Program (Jan.
-10-12, 2018) will open October 23, 2017 and will be due December 1, 2017.
-If you are interested in participating in Groundwork but are unavailable in January, please consider applying for the May 23-25, 2018 cohort.
-Applications for the May 2018 cohort will open by the end of March 2018.
+Applications for the next Groundwork Program (May 23-25, 2018) will open on March 26, 2018 and will be due April 30, 2018.
+If you are interested in participating in Groundwork but are unavailable in May, please consider applying for the January, 2019 cohort.
+Applications for the January 2019 cohort will open by the end of October 2018.

 Please note that there are only a limited number of positions in this program and applications are primarily evaluated on the narrative responses you provide.
 Once you've submitted your application, you will receive an email confirming that it has been submitted.
 For questions or additional information, please contact Adam Smith.